notaz/picodrive/platform/base_readme.txt

   * Improved renderer performance for shadow/hilight mode.
   * Added a hack for YM2612 frequency overflow issue (bleep noises in Shaq Fu, Spider-Man - The Animated Series (intro music), etc.)
     Credits to Nemesis @ spritesmind forum.
-Works only sound rate is set to 44kHz.
+Works only if sound rate is set to 44kHz.
   + Implemented some sprite rendering improvements, as suggested by Exophase.
 Games with lots of sprites now perform better.